ans-group/laravel-api-docs/README.md

 An extension to Spatie's laravel-data package which generates OpenAPI specs for quick and easy documentation of your REST API.

-The format of the generated documentation is very flexible and can be easy redefined to suit your request/response structure.
+The format of the generated documentation is very flexible and can be easily redefined to suit your request/response structure.

 ## Installation